annie0sc/gdp-happy-health/Design Data/Contributions/Anshitha/README.md

 - We got some reviews from client about mobile-look page.
 - Our team had a [zoom meeting](https://github.com/annie0sc/gdp-happy-health/blob/master/Design%20Data/Meetings/meeting%20with%20sprint%20group%20members%2030th%20sept%20.png) with sprint team and discussed about creating tasks for our work and gave updated about work.
 - Our team had a [zoom meeting](https://github.com/annie0sc/gdp-happy-health/blob/master/Design%20Data/Meetings/Zoom%20meeting%209-30.PNG)
-- Here is the filtered list of [Jira tasks](http://cs04.nwmissouri.edu/browse/FIT-175?filter=-4&jql=assignee%20in%20(currentUser())%20order%20by%20created%20DESC) where some tasks are newly created by sprint team and i marked some tasks ad in progress and some as done.
+- Here is the filtered list of [Jira tasks](http://cs04.nwmissouri.edu/browse/FIT-246?filter=-4&jql=assignee%20in%20(currentUser())%20order%20by%20created%20DESC) where some tasks are newly created by sprint team and i marked some tasks ad in progress and some as done.

 ## 3. Half day-3(300 Points)
 Time allotted : 4hrs = 1hr in class + 3hrs out of the class.
 - I attended zoom session conducted by Dr. Badami to discussd about progress of project and postponing demo presentation to the client.
 - I worked on usecase diagrams of [Group](https://github.com/annie0sc/gdp-happy-health/blob/master/Design%20Data/Updated/UseCases/Group%20Use%20case.PNG) entity and [Home](https://github.com/annie0sc/gdp-happy-health/blob/master/Design%20Data/Updated/UseCases/Home%20Usecase.PNG) entity and worked on tasks assigned to me by sprint team.
 - Our team had a [zoom meeting](https://github.com/annie0sc/gdp-happy-health/blob/master/Design%20Data/Meetings/oct%202nd%20zoom.jpeg) and discussed about helping other teams in order to speed up the work and complete in time.
+- Here is the [link](http://cs04.nwmissouri.edu/browse/FIT-246?filter=-1) of filtered Jira tasks